 Due: no later than Thursday, July 24th.
 Electronic submission should be posted to TaskStream.
-Your Autobiographical Study will be created using a Web 2.0 tool, Prezi, or web site.
+Your Autobiographical Study will be created using a Web 2.0 tool, Prezi, or a web site.
 [Note: If your product is created online, please copy the URL to a Word document before uploading to TaskStream, and remember to include the password if using a protected site.]

-ASTL PROFESSIONAL PORTFOLIO
+ASTL PORTFOLIO

-The ASTL Professional Portfolio is a program level performance-based document that provides concrete evidence of teacher learning and knowledge development throughout the Advanced Studies in Teaching and Learning Program while linking the ASTL program requirements with national, state, and institutional professional standards.
-Program participants begin the portfolio in EDUC 612 and develop its contents across the Core and remaining Concentration coursework.
-In EDUC 612, the portfolio structure is created.
-At the conclusion of EDUC 612, Reflection 1, connecting knowledge attained through the Core course content and course products to the program learning outcomes, is written in response to the reflection prompt, which is described in detail below.
+The portfolio is a program level performance-based document that provides concrete evidence of teacher learning and knowledge development throughout the Advanced Studies in Teaching and Learning Program while it links the ASTL program requirements with national, state, and institutional professional standards.
+A component of the portfolio requires that you write a Reflection that connects the knowledge gained from the preceding Core courses and course products to the NBPTS Propositions and program learning outcomes.
+To prepare you for this we ask that by the end of this class you complete the Reflection Point 1, which is described in detail below.
 This reflection point is due on Friday, 25 July, 2014 and should be submitted to the ASTL Core Organization site on Blackboard.